Farbod29/Claculate-Agreement-Disagreement/README.md

 </p>

 ### 1. Dispersion index (DI):
 The “dispersion index” (DI) is one of the few genuine statistical dispersion measures that work with nominal or categorical variables.
-We rely on the description and definition given by Walker (1999) [1]:
+We rely on the descrip- tion and definition given by Walker (1999) [1]:
 ![Screenshot 2020-12-24 at 21 27 22](https://user-images.githubusercontent.com/17232450/103105551-d0c5dc80-462e-11eb-973c-112df449cbc4.png)

 code: